bobanetwork/boba_legacy/for-developers/node-operators/software-release.md

 This page provides a list of the necessary versions of node software and instructions on how to keep them updated.

+Our latest releases, notes and changelogs can be found on Github. `op-node` releases can be found [here](https://github.com/bobanetwork/v3-anchorage/tags) and `op-erigon` release can be found [here](https://github.com/bobanetwork/v3-erigon/releases).

 ## Required Version by Network

 These are the minimal required versions for the `op-node`, `op-erigon` and `op-geth` by network.